88-degrees/Book-of-Changes/appendix02s1.md

 divided),' is due to its occupying the place of a king or a prince.

-6. 'The king employs him in his punitive expeditions:'--the object is to bring the regions to a correct state.
+6. 'The king employs him in his punitive expeditions:' -- the object is to bring the regions to a correct state.

 ## Footnotes